jmavs21/e-commerce/README.md

 # E-commerce

-An application to buy and sell stuff.
+A mobile app to buy and sell stuff.

 **Example**